grants for faculty

 First, complete the “Proposal Submission Form”.
 This form requires signatures of all involved parties PRIOR to proposal submission.
 This needs to be given to the Grants Office 10 days before your deadline!
 You must also complete a “Conflict of Interest" form.

-Create a draft proposal, including budget, for review by the Grants Coordinator and the Business Office.
-The Grants coordinator can help match your proposal ideas to funders and later help decipher grant guidelines.
+Create a draft proposal, including budget, for review by the Grants Director and the Business Office.
+The Grants director can help match your proposal ideas to funders and later help decipher grant guidelines.
 If your grant is awarded, the Grants Office will work with you and the Business Office to follow the established system of checks and balances.
 This is to ensure all grant protocol is followed correctly and final reports are submitted accurately.
-The Principal Investigator, Business Office, and the Grants Coordinator will review the necessary items needed for reporting and acquisitions.
+The Principal Investigator, Business Office, and the Grants Director will review the necessary items needed for reporting and acquisitions.
 This may be accomplished via email.

 The Principal Investigator will receive a restricted fund number from the Business Office for all purchase requests.